-There are four important details to take note of when creating a cover photo for your Facebook profile:
+There are five important details to take note of when creating a cover photo for your Facebook profile:

 1. Your cover photo will look slightly different on mobile.

-On mobile, Facebook shows your cover photo at a different dimension — slightly taller or narrower.
+On mobile, Facebook shows your cover photo at a different dimension — 640 pixels wide by 360 pixels tall.
 Facebook will either show more of your image if your image is tall enough or crop the sides away.

 From my tests, 820 pixels wide by 462 pixels tall is an ideal size for both desktop and mobile.
 Facebook will show the blue section on the desktop and both the green and blue sections on mobile.